 STLC vs. SDLC: How Do They Differ?

-Another difference I can point out between both approaches is that with SDLC the primary goal is to collect the client requirements and create the features accordingly.
-However, STLC’s goals are to generate tests that adapt to the requirements and verify that the features meet the requirements.
+Another difference between both approaches is that SDLC’s primary goal is to collect the client requirements and create the features accordingly 🎯 However, STLC’s goals generate tests that adapt to the requirements and verify that the features meet them.

-The goal of SDLC is to complete a successful software development with good quality software, whereas STLC aims to complete successful software testing activities and making the software defect free.
-Both STLC and SDLC phases have entry and exit criteria to be fulfilled before entering or leaving a phase as mentioned above.
+The goal of SDLC is to complete successful software developments with quality software.
+Conversely, STLC aims to complete successful software testing activities and make the software defect-free.
+Both STLC and SDLC phases must complete entry and exit criteria before entering or leaving any previously mentioned phase.

-In both of these approaches, you need your stakeholders such as DevOps, testing team, Product owners, Business analysts and developers.
-Full cooperation from the team means you can verify the requirements are defined accurately, tests are relevant, and the results are accurate too!
+In both of these approaches, you need your stakeholders such as DevOps, testing team, Product owners, Business analysts, and developers.
+Full cooperation from the team in both approaches means you may verify the requirements, tests, and form accurate results.

 When to Stop Testing?

 This is a very interesting question, it’s a question that gets asked around a lot too.
 Testing should be stopped when it meets the exit criteria put in the test plan.
-Test managers/lead, clients and respective stakeholders will consider all the above and similar other factors to decide when to stop.
+Test managers, leads, clients, and respective stakeholders will consider all factors to decide when to stop.

 The Importance of Reporting